Shared Island Economic Partnership 2026–2030

-At the heart of this partnership is the development of a Shared Island Economic Corridor, linking Dún Laoghaire-Rathdown and Bangor as complementary coastal and economic hubs.
+At the heart of this initiative is the development of a Shared Island Economic Corridor, linking Dún Laoghaire-Rathdown and Bangor as complementary coastal regions.

-This creates a powerful platform for collaboration across key growth areas including:
+This creates a platform for collaboration across key growth areas:

 • The blue economy